How to Use Photos for Crafts

 I then wrapped her Mother's Day gifts in sheets of gift wrap that featured all of her favorite people and memories.
 What more appropriate way to recognize her?

-I also used the photo gift wrap idea when my brother turned 40.
+I also used the photo gift wrap when my brother turned 40.
 However, I added a twist.
-I selected photos of him at various stages of his life.
+I selected photos of my brother at various stages of his life.
 I then wrapped both a shoe box lid and its bottom separately.

 Photos (10-15 photos per 11"x17" sheet)